plainprogrammer/expository_study-galatians/lessons/lesson_12.md

 ...

-## ...
+## Greater are the Children of Barrenness

-> For it is written,
->    "Rejoice, O barren one who does not bear; break forth and cry aloud, you who are not in labor!
->    For the children of the desolate one will be more than those of the one who has a husband.”
+> For it is written, "Rejoice, O barren one who does not bear; break forth and cry aloud, you who are not in labor!
+For the children of the desolate one will be more than those of the one who has a husband.”
-> (Galatians 4:27 ESV)
+> (Galatians 4:27 ESV; cf. Isaiah 54:1)

+...

 ## Children of Promise, Not Slavery